 The priority index is,

-for the second DCI format with CRC scrambled with G-RNTI which takes DCI format 1_1 or 1_2 as the baseline, included in the DCI format.
+for the second DCI format with CRC scrambled with G-RNTI which takes DCI format 1_1 or 1_2 as the baseline, optionally configured to be included in the DCI format.
+If not configured, the priority index is not included in the DCI format and is low priory by default.

+Note: this is the same as what is specified for URLLC.

-for the first DCI format with CRC scrambled with G-RNTI which takes DCI format 1_0 as the baseline, down-select from:
+for the first DCI format with CRC scrambled with G-RNTI which takes DCI format 1_0 as the baseline, Opt1 is supported from the following options:

-Opt1: included in the DCI format
+Opt1: optionally configured to be included in the DCI format

 Opt2: configured by RRC

+Opt3: hard-coded in specification.